-- (aa) Institutional assets refer to assets held or managed on behalf of other institutional investors. - (bb) Retail assets refer to assets received from, e.g. individuals and other entities such as companies, trusts and include assets received indirectly through an intermediary, such as a linked investment service provider, nominee company or investment manager not registered as an institutional investor with the Financial Surveillance Department. - (cc) All assets sourced from an intermediary must be identified as either institutional assets or retail assets applicable to the underlying client. - (c) Application of foreign asset limits
+- (aa) Institutional assets refer to assets held or managed on behalf of other institutional investors. - (bb) Retail assets refer to assets received from, e.g. individuals and other entities such as companies, trusts and include assets received indirectly through an intermediary, such as an administrative financial services provider, nominee company or a discretionary financial services provider not registered as an institutional investor with the Financial Surveillance Department.
+All assets sourced from an intermediary identified as retail assets applicable to the underlying retail client should be included as retail assets in the quarterly asset allocation report of the reporting institutional investor